kbaseIncubator/relation_engine_incubator/README.md

 Loaders for NCBI taxonomy are supplied in `relation_engine/ncbi/taxa/loaders` and can be examined as examples.

-Two create a new loader, at minimum an edge provider, a node provider, and a CLI must be created.
+To create a new loader, at minimum an edge provider, a node provider, and a CLI must be created.

 #### Edge and node providers